ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 ![](images/solution57-istio-openshift-hidden/withistio.svg)

-Red Hat {{site.data.keyword.openshiftshort}} Service Mesh relies on a proxy sidecar within the application’s pod to provide Service Mesh capabilities to the application.
+Red Hat {{site.data.keyword.openshiftshort}} Service Mesh relies on the Envoy sidecars within the application’s pod to provide Service Mesh capabilities to the application.
 You can enable automatic sidecar injection or manage it manually.
-Red Hat recommends automatic injection using the annotation with no need to label projects.
+Automatic injection using the annotation is the recommended way.

 1. From your **IBM Cloud Shell**, create a project called "bookinfo" with `oc new-project` command

-    ``` sh
+    ```sh
     oc new-project bookinfo
     ```
     {:pre}